 This is where smart content sharing comes in.
 Instead of a cold call or stale sales email, have your team share content that might help a prospect solve a problem they could be facing.
 If they’re selling a MarTech solution, a thoughtful white paper on lead attribution or a useful infographic on the topic of audience behaviors throughout the sales funnel might be of interest.

 Remember, no prospect is going to buy from the jump, and making an enterprise sale takes long-term relationship building.
 Deliver value from the outset, and you can make a warm lead even hotter.

 Of course, if you have an account-based marketing platform or an insider who can clue you in on what their problems and priorities are, all the better.

 “Did you know that our MarketingBot 5000 can improve the volume and quality of leads by over 120 percent?”
 That’s a great stat.
 But now’s not the time.
 Your sales force is still in the outreach phase, and that’s some hard-sell language for a prospect who’s not in the hard-sell stage of the funnel just yet.
 Save the shouty sales statistics for leave-behind one-sheeters and make it a learning experience by asking a few questions.

-Data shows that emails that ask up to three questions are 50 percent more likely to generate a response than those that ask no questions at all.
+Ask compelling, open-ended questions in the subject line email, and you will see better open rates.
 Sales calls are also more effective when the seller does more listening than talking.
 So with this in mind, have them try asking a few questions that: